 Martin likens the flavor of a lambic to fish sauce.
-One single component on its own can be really off-putting, but when you combine the fish sauce with other components in a recipe, “it becomes this unspoken shining star that defines the dish.
+One single component can be off-putting, but when you combine the fish sauce with other ingredients in a recipe, “it becomes this unspoken shining star that defines the dish.
 The sum of the parts is greater than the individual.”

-With more breweries across the country embracing this historic style it’s worth taking a look at the tradition, brewing methods, nuances, funky flavor profiles, and characteristics that truly define a lambic.
+With more breweries embracing this historic style across the country, it’s worth looking at the tradition, brewing methods, nuances, funky flavor profiles, and characteristics that truly define a lambic.

 What Is A Lambic Beer?

-Defining a lambic has become like the existential and philosophical debate of craft beer.
-It’s murky territory with differing opinions as to what actually exactly constitutes a lambic.
+Defining a lambic has become like craft beer’s existential and philosophical debate.
+It’s a murky territory with differing opinions about what constitutes a lambic.

-“For someone who doesn’t know the style it is good to make a comparison to champagne,” says Jason Perkins, Brewmaster at Allagash Brewing Co. in Portland, ME.
-According to strict laws, the name champagne can only be used if the product is made within the Champagne region of France.
-If the liquid is from anywhere else it is only considered sparkling wine.
-“Because of the name and association with place specifically, lambic should refer to beer made in Belgium really within greater Brussels.
+“For someone who doesn’t know the style, it is good to make a comparison to champagne,” says Jason Perkins, brewmaster at Allagash Brewing Co. in Portland, ME.
+According to strict laws, a producer can only use the name champagne if they make the product within the Champagne region of France.
+If the liquid is from anywhere else, it is only considered sparkling wine.
+“Because of the name and association with place specifically, lambic should refer to beer made in Belgium, really within greater Brussels.
 But lambic doesn’t have the same control over the word,” continues Perkins.

 A problem that has left the style open to interpretation.

-For others, it’s the method and traditional practices that truly define the style.
+For others, the method and traditional practices genuinely define the style.

 How Do You Make a Lambic?